baleada/docs/assets/md/logic/classes/Editable.md

 How Editable writes state
 </ProseHeading>

-The way Editable writes state varies based on your `editsFullArray` option, the instance's `type` property, and the `options` object passed by you as the `write` method's first argument.
+The way Editable writes state varies based on the instance's `type` property and the `options` object passed by you as the `write` method's first argument.

 First, here's a breakdown of what `options` can contain: